aselshall/eds/HW/project.md

 - **Project Abstract (10%)** : Two-page abstract outlining the proposed research question or industry-oriented problem, method, plan for implementation, and expected outcomes
 - **Interim Report (10%)** : Progress report detailing the work done so far, preliminary results, and any challenges encountered
 - **Final Report (50%)** : Comprehensive report detailing your method, analysis, results, and conclusions with the following outline
+  - Cover page (with specific and informative project title)
+  - Abstract (less than 200 words)
+  - 1. Introduction (brief)
+  - 2. Methods
+  - 3. Results and discussion
+  - 4. Conclusions
-  - Cover page (with specific and informative title), Abstract (less than 150 words), 1.
-Introduction (brief), 2.
-Methods, 3.
-Results and discussion, 4, Conclusions, Data availability statement (containing link to your code, presentation and report repository), References
+  - Data availability statement (containing link to your code, presentation and report repository)
+  - References
+  - Appendix (if needed)
 - **Project Presentation (20%)** : In-class or Eagle X presentation of your project
   - For in-class presentation, plan for 10 minute minute presentation that includes two minutes for questions and transition.
   - You have the option to present at [Eagle X](https://www.fgcu.edu/eaglex/) on Apr 22 morning for extra credit.